- Why are images of bright stars and some other objects not allowed?

 When the telescope is running, the skies are clear and dark, and it is about to run an observation, the first thing it does is scan through the entire observation request queue to see which requests can be observed right now.
 The factors it checks include:

-- that the object's altitude above the horizon at the beginning and anticipated end of the observation is ok
+- that the object's altitude is sufficiently above the horizon to clear local obstructions (trees, the owner's house, etc.) at both the beginning and anticipated end of the observation is ok

 - that the anticipated end of the observation will complete before morning twilight begins